State Board Exams

 - Food Technologist

-Information on exam dates, applying for registration, syllabuses, requirements for participating, examining committees and results are published on the following pages:
+Information on exam dates, applications, syllabuses, admission requirements, examining committees and results are posted to the following pages:

 In accordance with Ministerial Circular No. 2100 of 6 June 2012 "State Board Exams – Matching of degrees under the old university system with specialist and master’s degrees”, all qualifications awarded under the old system, recognised by Ministerial Decree of 9 July 2009 as being equivalent to those specified by Presidential Decree 328/2001 as valid for gaining access to specific professions, can also be considered applicable for admission to State Board Exams.